MeghnaB12/multilingual-sentiment-analysis/README.md

-# LLaMA 3.1 Sentiment Analysis with Unsloth & QLoRA
+# Multilingual Sentiment Analysis with Unsloth & QLoRA

 This project demonstrates how to fine-tune the **LLaMA 3.1 8B Instruct** model for a Multi-Lingual Sentiment Analysis task.
 It utilizes the **Unsloth** library to achieve faster training and memory efficiency through 4-bit quantization and LoRA (Low-Rank Adaptation).